xakerzeng/warp-endpoints/README.md

 A repository containing a list of endpoints, grouped by IP pools, available for connecting to the **Cloudflare WARP** service.

-> 🙏 Special thanks to [peanut996](https://github.com/peanut996/CloudflareWarpSpeedTest) for providing the testing tool.

----

 ## 📊 Table of Available IP Addresses by Pool